KTRDeveloper/charity-dao/docs/index.md

  1. Click on CREATE NEW API KEY
  2. From the pop-up window, provide a name, then click CREATE.
  3. Select the networks that you want your API key to access, and select Save Changes: Note that all the available networks are selected by default.
 You can uncheck them and select only what is needed in our case, that is Ethereum Sepolia.
-3. Once the key has been created, it can be configured by clicking on Configure in the actions column.
+3. Once the key has been created, it can be configured by clicking on “Configure” in the “actions” column.

 ![infura key config](./images/infura_key_config.png)

 Make sure that the Sepolia endpoint on the Ethereum network is selected.
 You can select several others, but the one we're interested in here is Sepolia, as this is the network on which we'll be deploying our DAO.
 After that, you'll need to copy the key and save it for future use.

 The next step is to generate a key on the etherscan block explorer.
 This key will be used to verify the contract.
 Contract verification enables the developer to publish the contract source code on etherscan and prove that the contract deployed there corresponds exactly to the source code provided.
 When building a DAO, this step is necessary to provide an increased transparency.